signalogic/SigSRF_SDK/codecs_readme.md

 #define DS_CODEC_INFO_ITEM_MASK                      /* the item mask can be used to AND uFlags and extract an item value */
 ```

-additional uFlags, if used one or more flag should be combined with either DS_CODEC_INFO_TYPE or CODEC_INFO_HANDLE and an item flag
+Additional uFlags, if used one or more flag should be combined with either DS_CODEC_INFO_TYPE or CODEC_INFO_HANDLE and an item flag

 ```c++
 #define DS_CODEC_INFO_SIZE_BITS                      /* indicates DS_CODEC_INFO_CODED_FRAMESIZE return value should be in size of bits (instead of bytes) */